 With the largest Thai population outside of Thailand, Los Angeles is home to the only Thai Town in the world.
 Thai Town began in the 1960s and further grew in the 80s and is home to many Thai restaurants, markets, and stores.
 Songkran, the Thai New Year, is the biggest celebration each year as Hollywood Blvd is closed down for a parade and entertainment.

 Hollywood became famous in the early 1900s due to an influx of entertainment-related businesses.
 Quickly becoming synonymous with dreams of stardom, Hollywood began attracting tourists to the spots that were populated by film stars.
 Although most entertainment studios and broadcasters have moved from their original locations, Hollywood Blvd is still one of the biggest tourist destinations in all of Los Angeles.
-The complex is home to the Kodak Theatre, which annually hosts the Academy Awards, Grauman’s Chinese Theatre, the Pantages Theatre, and the Hollywood Walk of Fame.
+Hollywood & Highland Center is home to the Dolby Theatre, which annually hosts the Academy Awards.
+Also featured in Hollywood is the world famous TCL Chinese Theatre (formerly Grauman’s), the Pantages Theatre and the Hollywood Walk of Fame.

 The best-known portion of Sunset Blvd, the Sunset Strip is the name given to the stretch of the street that passes through West Hollywood.
 The Strip is known for its collection of boutiques, restaurants, rock clubs, and nightclubs.
 Since the 1960s, the area has transformed into a haven for music groups who perform at clubs including Whisky a Go Go, Pandora’s Box, the London Fog, and Viper Room.